Larson04/Larson04/README.md

 ## About Me

-- I'm currently learning fullstack development using Node, Express, Svelte, Javascript, Typescript, C#, Python, and C++.
+- I'm currently learning fullstack development using Node, Express, Svelte, JavaScript, TypeScript, C#, Python, and C++.
 - My goals are to learn and grow in my coding and projects.

 ## Technologies and Tools